Jerry E. Smith logo

 Visit Jerry E. Smith

-Best for Indianapolis-area consumers facing immediate collection threats (foreclosure, garnishment, tax sales) who need expedited bankruptcy protection and benefit from combined legal and financial expertise.
+profile signals for Indianapolis-area consumers facing immediate collection threats (foreclosure, garnishment, tax sales) who need expedited bankruptcy protection and benefit from combined legal and financial experience context.
 Primary caveat: website provides no fee information, success rate data, or alternatives analysis, so consultation is necessary to evaluate true cost-benefit and whether bankruptcy is appropriate for the specific situation.

 • Indianapolis-area consumers facing foreclosure, wage garnishment, or sheriff's sales